patricmutwiri/Bulk-Order/README.md

-# com_bulkorder
+# Bulk Order

 This component allows you to add multiple products to cart.
+This component is to be used with hikashop.